rodekruis/data-service-catalogue/docs/payment/issue-payment-fsp-portal.md

 ---

 !!! info "This section explains"
-    How to process a manual payment via a FSP portal, export payment instructions and reconcialiate payments.
+    How to process a manual payment via a FSP portal, export payment instructions and reconcile payments.

 ### Overview of pending payment